ntwk/atarist-font/README.md

 Atarist is a rebranding of the high-resolution system font originally featured on the Atari ST home computer.
 It is a monospaced bitmap font available in a single size of 8x16 pixels.
+The original font has been extended to include support for the Cyrillic script.

 ## Installation